 NetRush attended Portland State University’s career fair.

-We gave an intimate presentation to a group of PSU students, followed by attending the career fair looking for talented candidates to join the NetRush team.
+We gave an intimate presentation to a group of PSU students, and afterward attended the career fair looking for talented candidates to join the NetRush team.

-We explored the top 4 ways to create better Amazon content.
+We explored the top FOUR ways to create better Amazon content.

 This month, to celebrate a successful first year partnering with Nutcase, we got a bit nutty in the office.
 Everyone donned their Nutcase of choice and took a moment to salute our favorite helmet brand.